 In 2010, after earning his PhD in fine arts from Tama Art University, he founded TokyoDex, a multifaceted creative agency that encompasses all of his artistic endeavors.
 Daniel’s creative vision, extensive network in the Japanese art community, understanding of the Japanese culture and international standards of business make him a highly sought creative director for exciting art-based projects in Tokyo and around the globe.

 "I like to draw the mundane moments that otherwise flit away and are forgotten."
-Special Event: Mug Cup Portrait Pop-Up Date: Sat Feb 11th 13:00-16:00 When most of people walk around town, they see a dissonant array of buildings, people and …
+When most of people walk around town, they see a dissonant array of buildings, people and objects that add up to little more than background noise.
+When …